Citrus Beef Skewers with Grapefruit Marinade

 - 1 medium red onion, cut into 1-inch pieces

-- 2 yellow bell peppers, cut into 1-inch pieces
+- 1 yellow bell pepper, cut into 1-inch pieces (or any color bell pepper)

 Instructions

-*If using wooden skewers, soak in water at least 30 minutes prior to use.
+- If using wooden kabobs, soak in water for at least 30 minutes ahead of time.8 to 10 wooden skewers, soaked in water, 10 to 12 inches long

 Notes